 Ramona L. Pérez, Ph.D.(San Diego State University, Department of Anthropology)

 Curious about careers in Professional, Practicing, and Applied Anthropology?
-Then join the National Association for the Practice of Anthropology (NAPA) for the 18th Annual Careers Expo on Friday, November 11 from 11am to 4pm in the Seattle Convention Center Room 4A adjacent to the Exhibit Hall.
+Then join the National Association for the Practice of Anthropology (NAPA) for the 19th Annual Careers Expo on Friday, November 17th from 11am to 4pm in the Toronto Metro Convention Centre in the Exhibit Hall.
 Meet with Career Guides from across industries for lively conversations about how anthropological training positively impacts the public and private sectors.
 Learn from established professionals and get your questions answered about best practices for putting anthropological skills to work.
 Networking is encouraged, so get ready to practice your elevator pitches with a friendly audience.
 Students, academic and applied mentors, and career changers welcome!

 Sponsored by NAPA and AAA

 On Saturday, November 18 at the Annual Meeting in Toronto, we present Practice Day, a full day of programming designed by and for anthropologists who work in business, government, and nonprofit settings.
 The day will feature specially curated workshops, facilitated discussion on key problems of practice, networking opportunities, and a keynote from Anya-Milana Sulaver, Editor-in-Chief and founder of Peeps Magazine.
 Events are open to all in-person Annual Meeting attendees, including weekend registrants.
 Separate Practice Day registration is not required to attend the Practice Day keynote or affinity groups; however, if you would like to submit an affinity group topic for consideration or attend the Practice Day luncheon from 12:30 PM – 1:45 PM, please register in advance.